bjorkegeek/postgraphile-safe-update-and-delete-plugin/README.md

  * Tables that lack a column with the given name will not have the safety logic added
- * To disable the safety logic explicitly for a table, use `@omit safeUpdateAndDelete`
+ * To disable the safety logic explicitly for a table, use the `@disableSafeUpdateAndDelete` tag